 "Steve's been one of the very few who's been really right this cycle," Meb Faber said about me on his latest podcast episode.

-"There's a speech he gave at the New York Stock Exchange in like 2012, where he outlined [his "
+"There's a speech he gave at the New York Stock Exchange in like 2012, where he outlined thesis, and he's been right."

 Meb is the chief investment officer of Cambria Investment Management.
 He does fantastic homework about what works in investing.
 And he and I separately came to the same conclusions.
 (I strongly recommend listening to his podcast and reading his books if you are REALLY into investing.)